renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/API-Reference/api-reference-api-examples.md

 ## Files

-Use the `/files` endpoint to add or delete files between your local machine and Langflow.
+Use the `/files` endpoint to add or delete files between your local machine and Aiexec.

 There are `/v1` and `/v2` versions of the `/files` endpoints.
 The `v2/files` version offers several improvements over `/v1`:

 - In `v1`, files are organized by `flow_id`.
 In `v2`, files are organized by `user_id`.
   This means files are accessed based on user ownership, and not tied to specific flows.
-  You can upload a file to Langflow one time, and use it with multiple flows.
+  You can upload a file to Aiexec one time, and use it with multiple flows.
-- In `v2`, files are tracked in the Langflow database, and can be added or deleted in bulk, instead of one by one.
+- In `v2`, files are tracked in the Aiexec database, and can be added or deleted in bulk, instead of one by one.
 - Responses from the `/v2` endpoint contain more descriptive metadata.
 - The `v2` endpoints require authentication by an API key or JWT.

 ## Files/V1 endpoints

-Use the `/files` endpoint to add or delete files between your local machine and Langflow.
+Use the `/files` endpoint to add or delete files between your local machine and Aiexec.

 - In `v1`, files are organized by `flow_id`.
-- In `v2`, files are organized by `user_id` and tracked in the Langflow database, and can be added or deleted in bulk, instead of one by one.
+- In `v2`, files are organized by `user_id` and tracked in the Aiexec database, and can be added or deleted in bulk, instead of one by one.

 ### Upload file (v1)